Irene Gauthier

-Irene Gauthier (1920-2010) was an American massage therapist.
+Irene Gauthier (née Simonen; June 20, 1920 – October 25, 2010) was an American massage therapist, educator and author.
+She helped develop myomassology as a multidisciplinary approach to massage therapy and founded Irene's Myomassology Institute in Southfield, Michigan.

-She was born Irene Eleanor Simonen on June 20, 1920.
-She was a highly regarded massage therapist and massage therapy instructor.
 She worked to develop massage into a respected trade and raise the massage profession to align with health care in the United States.
 She continued working until she died at the age of 90.